GHarding95/GreenStore/README.md

 # E-Commerce Website - GreenStore

-Mobile responsive E-Commerce store built with React JS & Typescript

-Browse and add products to the basket, edit/update quantities & remove items - checkout button is for show
+A fully responsive e-commerce store built with React JS and TypeScript.
+Users can browse products, add them to the basket, update quantities, and remove items.
+The checkout button is for demonstration purposes.

 ## Pages